 2. Book reviews are gossipy; they provide the gist of the book, and an assortment of juicy tidbits with regards to the author, his/her style and, more than once, draw interesting parallels with other books and/or authors - so an opportunity for harvesting information, that leads us - well...hmm...to other books.

-3. Book reviews help us look clever and fashionable - through their canvas of cultural ideas and polished vocabulary.
+3. Book reviews help us appear clever and fashionable - a gift bestowed to us through their canvas of cultural ideas and polished vocabulary.

 So the conclusion of this post comes flying in easily....go for a book review - or maybe two.